xthanhn/ModbusXT/README.md

 Arduino Modbus RTU Master

-This library is used to make arduino can communicate with other Modbus RTU devices.
+This library is used to make arduino can communicate with other Modbus RTU devices based on SimpleModbus library by Mr. Juan.

 This version is currently only support Modbus master.
 I will work with modbus slave later.